 The other big change to divorce proceedings that occurred as a result of Senate Bill 0057 is that couples are no longer required to wait as long to file their paperwork to get a divorce.
 Under the former law, unless an individual had specific fault grounds for requesting a divorce, Illinois couples were required to maintain a continuous separation for a period of two years before they could file for a divorce citing irreconcilable differences.
 In the law’s current form, the requirement for being separated from one another prior to filing is now six months.
 This change means that a previously long, potentially complicated process can now proceed at a quicker pace, allowing both parties to move on with their lives.

-If you or a loved one is going through the process of divorce or separation, contact Sabuco, Beck, Hansen, Massino & Pollack, P.C. today.
+If you or a loved one is going through the process of divorce or separation, contact Sabuco Beck, P.C. today.
 Our team of experienced family law and divorce attorneys can provide the legal counsel and aggressive representation you need to ensure that your rights are protected.
 We provide effective, efficient legal service throughout Will County and the surrounding areas.
 Call or contact us online today for an initial review of your case.

 950 Essington Road Suite B